Kyriosity/read-write/README+/.net/README+/cs-feat_underused.md

 ##### `switch` beyond `else if`

-With pattern matching, tuples and `=>` replacing `break` the good old statement got the second life.
+With pattern matching, tuples, and `=>` replacing `break` the good old statement got the second life.

 ## Structures